Sensorineural hearing loss: Cochlear hair cells

 Outer hair cells (OHCs) contribute to the structure of the Organ of Corti, which is situated between the basilar membrane and the tectorial membrane within the cochlea (See Figure 3).
-The tunnel of corti, which runs through the Organ of Corti, divides the OHCs and the inner hair cells (IHCs).
-OHCs are connected to the reticular laminar and the Deiters’ cells.
+The tunnel of Corti, which runs through the Organ of Corti, divides the OHCs and the inner hair cells (IHCs).
+OHCs are connected to the reticular lamina and the Deiters' cells.
 There are roughly twelve thousand OHCs in each human ear, and these are arranged in up to five rows.
-Each OHC has small tufts of 'hairs', or cilia, on their upper surface known as stereocilia, and these are also arranged into rows which are graded in height.
+Each OHC has small tufts of 'hairs', or cilia, on its upper surface known as stereocilia, and these are also arranged into rows which are graded in height.
 There are approximately 140 stereocilia on each OHC.

 The fundamental role of the OHCs and the IHCs is to function as sensory receptors.
 The main function of the IHCs is to transmit sound information via afferent neurons.
 They do this by transducing mechanical movements or signals into neural activity.
 When stimulated, the stereocilia on the IHCs move, causing a flow of electric current to pass through the hair cells.
 This electric current creates action potentials within the connected afferent neurons.

 OHCs are different in that they actually contribute to the active mechanism of the cochlea.
-They do this by receiving mechanical signals or vibrations along the basilar membrane, and transducing them into electrochemical signals.
+They do this by receiving mechanical signals or vibrations along the basilar membrane and transducing them into electrochemical signals.
 The stereocilia found on OHCs are in contact with the tectorial membrane.
 Therefore, when the basilar membrane moves due to vibrations, the stereocilia bend.
-The direction in which they bend, dictates the firing rate of the auditory neurons connected to the OHCs.
+The direction in which they bend dictates the firing rate of the auditory neurons connected to the OHCs.

 The bending of the stereocilia towards the basal body of the OHC causes excitation of the hair cell.
-Thus, an increase in firing rate of the auditory neurons connected to the hair cell occurs.
+Thus, an increase in the firing rate of the auditory neurons connected to the hair cell occurs.
 On the other hand, the bending of the stereocilia away from the basal body of the OHC causes inhibition of the hair cell.
-Thus, a decrease in firing rate of the auditory neurons connected to the hair cell occurs.
-OHCs are unique in that they are able to contract and expand (electromotility).
-Therefore, in response to the electrical stimulations provided by the efferent nerve supply, they can alter in length, shape and stiffness.
+Thus, a decrease in the firing rate of the auditory neurons connected to the hair cell occurs.
+OHCs are unique in that they can contract and expand (electromotility).
+Therefore, in response to the electrical stimulations provided by the efferent nerve supply, they can alter in length, shape, and stiffness.
 These changes influence the response of the basilar membrane to sound.
 It is therefore clear that the OHCs play a major role in the active processes of the cochlea.
-The main function of the active mechanism is to finely tune the basilar membrane, and provide it with a high sensitivity to quiet sounds.
+The main function of the active mechanism is to finely tune the basilar membrane and provide it with a high sensitivity to quiet sounds.
 The active mechanism is dependent on the cochlea being in good physiological condition.
 However, the cochlea is very susceptible to damage.